Agreement & Disclosure Statement

 The Agreement and Disclosure Statement explains the terms and conditions of Tulane University Accounts Receivable accounts.
 The student and anyone accepting financial responsibility for an account should carefully read this document.

 When you initially register as a student at Tulane University, you establish an open-end account with Tulane through its Accounts Receivable Office.
 This agreement is a statement of the terms and conditions of that account, as well as a statement of your rights and responsibilities regarding that account.
 We recommend that you keep this agreement for your own reference.
 In the agreement, the words "we," "our," "us," "Tulane" and "University" refer to Tulane University.
-The words "you," "your" and "student" refer to you, the student.
+The words "you," "your" and "student" refer to you, the student or account holder.
 The word "agreement" refers to this Agreement and Disclosure Statement.

 a) Tuition and fees;